 How to decide which model to use?

-Airbnb has made Simplified Pricing mandatory since December 7, 2020 for the hosts who are connected to a third party software.
-If your listings are in one of the countries below, or you are not connected to software, you can still choose which structure you prefer to use by going to your Airbnb account.
+Well, not everyone has a choice!
+Airbnb has made Simplified Pricing mandatory since December 7, 2020 for hosts who are connected to a third party software, such as Guesty For Hosts within certain categories.
+However, if the majority of your listings are in one of the countries below, or you are not connected to software, you can still choose which structure you prefer to use by going to your Airbnb account.